andyly25/Data-Science/d1_Py4DataSciAndMachineLearning/README.md

 # Python for Data Science and Machine Learning Bootcamp
-A bootcamp that will teach me how to use NumPy, Pandas, Seaborn, Matplotlib, SciKit-Learn, Machine Learning, Tensorflow, and more!
+A small of some Data Science Libraries I'll learn to use
+- NumPy
+- SciKit-Learn
+- SciPy
+- Matplotlib
+- Pandas
+- Plotly
+- Seaborn
+- PySpark
+- and more!

 ## Goals:
 - Use Python for Data Science and Machine Learning